This article is part of a larger series on Business Banking.

 Customizable Debit Cards

-Once you open an account, Relay will mail a physical debit card to your business address automatically.
-Afterward, you may issue up to 50 virtual or physical Mastercard debit cards.
+Once you open an account, Relay will automatically mail a physical debit card to your business address.
+Afterward, you may issue up to 50 virtual or physical Visa debit cards.
 Relay will activate virtual cards instantly and ship virtual cards to your business address (or preferred US address) within eight to 10 days of issuing.
 Users must tie each debit card to a specific checking account.

 Any location that accepts credit cards will accept your Relay debit card.
-Additionally, more than 32,000 Allpoint ATMs accept Relay debit cards for fee-free cash withdrawals.
+You can use your card to make fee-free withdrawals at Allpoint ATMs, or fee-free cash deposits at Allpoint+ ATMs.

 Team Member Account Permissions